ProximaCentauri1989/flask_mysql/README.md

 flask db migrate
 ```

-This tep will generate *.py file with upgrade() and downgrade() methods
+This step will generate *.py file with upgrade() and downgrade() methods

 4. Run migrations

 ```
-flask db upgrade or lask db downgrade
+flask db upgrade or flask db downgrade
 ```